stefanoborini/book-modelviewcontroller/source/notes.rst

   only one notification at the end.
 - Have fine grained modification routines with an option notify that allows to decide when to send the notification and when not to.
+- Have the model be a centralizer of the notification delivery, but have notifyObserver called externally.
+- have a smart signal that can be put in a "trasaction on" mode, and accumulates the notifications, and then release the notification when a "commit" is issued

 Problem with double notification if one notification is a subset of another. e.g. contentChanged/lineMetaChanged and contentChanged/lineAdded.
 How to handle